Caltech-IPAC/kete/docs/code_structure.rst

 satellites (both natural and artificial), asteroids, and comets.
 Essentially the motion of anything in the Solar System can be encoded in some flavor of SPICE kernel.
-The primary downside of using cSPICE is that there is no native support for multi-core cpu queries (an artifact of the age of the code). kete has native multi-core support for the majority of all commonly used SPICE kernels.
+The primary downside of using cSPICE is that there is no native support for multi-core cpu queries (an artifact of the age of the code).
+Kete has native multi-core support for the majority of all commonly used SPICE kernels.